On the Kadomtsev-Petviashvili equation with double-power nonlinearities

-In this section, we derive the sharp threshold for blowing-up and global existence (uniformly boundedness in the energy space).
-First we state the following local well-posedness for the initial-value problem associated with \eqref{main-fifthkp}.
+In this section, we derive a sharp threshold between blow-up and global existence (uniformly boundedness in the energy space).
+First, we state the following local well-posedness for the initial-value problem associated with \eqref{main-fifthkp}.
 This local existence can be obtained along the lines of arguments of \cite{saut}.
 See also \cite{tom}.

 \begin{theorem} Let $u_0\in X^s$, $s\geq\al+1$.
 Then there exists $T>0$ such that \eqref{main-fifthkp} has a unique solution $u(t)$ with $u(0)=u_0$ satisfying

 and if $\partial_x^{-2}(u_0)_{yy}\in L^2(\rr^2)$, one has